Truelite/modian/docs/modian-live-wrapper/index.rst

  Modian Live-Wrapper
 #####################

-Modian-live-wrapper is a forn of `live-wrapper`_, originally developed by the `Debian Live Team`_ which can be used to create Debian-based live images for use with CDs, DVDs or USB sticks.
+Modian-live-wrapper is a fork of `live-wrapper`_, originally developed by the `Debian Live Team`_ which can be used to create Debian-based live images for use with CDs, DVDs or USB sticks.